 See more In-depth

-- Basics of carb-loading for sports performance.
-Academy of Nutrition and Dietetics. http://www.eatright.org/resource/fitness/sports-and-performance/fueling-your-workout/basics-of-carbohydrate-loading-for-sports-performance.
-Accessed Aug.
-31, 2015.
+- Basics of carbohydrate loading for sports performance.
+Academy of Nutrition and Dietetics. https://www.eatright.org/fitness/sports-and-performance/fueling-your-workout/basics-of-carbohydrate-loading-for-sports-performance.
+Accessed July 5, 2018.

 - Deldique L, et al. Recommendations for healthy nutrition in female endurance runners: An update.
 Frontiers in Nutrition.
 2015;2:17.